mglantz/advanced-networking-workshop/README.md

 2.1: Building a new containerlab environment
-2.2: Reviewing the initial desired configuration state 2.3: Using the command module to accomplish our desired state 2.3.1: Assessing the use of the command module.
+2.2: Reviewing the initial desired configuration state 2.3: Using the command module to accomplish our desired state 2.3.1: Assessing the use of the command module
-2.4: Learning about purpose specific configuration modules 2.4.1: module state: "merged" (often the default) 2.4.2: module state: "replaced"
+2.4: Learning Network Resource modules
+2.4.1: module state: "merged" (often the default) 2.4.2: module state: "replaced"
 2.4.3: module state: "overridden"
 2.4.4: module state: "deleted"
 2.4.5: module state: "gathered"
-2.4.6: module state: "rendered" / "parsed"
+2.4.6: module state: "rendered" and "parsed"
 2.5: Reset your lab environment
-2.6: Using purpose specific modules to archieve the desired configuration state 2.6.1: Assessing the use of purpose specific configuration modules 2.7: Using config modules to make changes
+2.6: Using network resource modules to archieve the desired configuration state 2.6.1: Assessing the use of purpose specific configuration modules 2.7: Using config modules to make changes
 2.7.1: Using the config module to load static config files into devices